gregoryv/goback/README.md

-Go course at Assaabloy

-March 28, 14.00-16.00

-Introduction backend development in Golang.
+# Go: Introduction backend development

-You will learn how to approach designing a solution using package provided by the language; including

-Packages covered
+Presented March 28, 14.00-16.00 on ASSA ABLOY

+- structure projects
+- modules, packages and interfaces
+- functions as first class citizens, closures
 - net/http for routing
 - embed and html/template for presentation
 - testing and httptest for verification

-Concepts

-- functions as first class citizens
-- structure projects